BjornKennethHolmstrom/Spiralize/static/content/guides/communication/en/engaging-with-survival-safety.md

 - Minimal concern for abstract concepts or future planning
 - Present-moment awareness driven by bodily needs
 - Reliance on basic fight, flight, or freeze responses
+- Sensory-motor intelligence without symbolic thought
+- Immediate gratification of urgent needs
+- Absence of complex social organization or meaning-making

 **When this system is active:**
-- During acute crisis (natural disasters, war, extreme poverty)
+- During acute crisis (natural disasters, war, famine)
 - In situations of severe deprivation (homelessness, starvation)
 - When facing immediate physical danger
 - In medical emergencies or severe illness
 - During traumatic experiences that overwhelm other systems
+- In extreme poverty where daily survival is uncertain
+- When basic needs are chronically unmet
+- In newborns and infants before language develops

 **Healthy expressions:**
 - Strong survival instincts and resilience